-Colin completely stole the show as the gloriously over the top villain and he often joked that Timelash was Paul’s revenge as he got to appear as an even more over the top villain on Colin’s show later on.
-The sad thing for Paul is though the episode of Blake’s 7 Colin was in is often regarded as one of the best episodes of the whole series so I suppose Colin still has one over on him that way in that he stole the show in one of the best Blake’s 7’s.
+Colin completely stole the show as the gloriously over the top villain and he often joked that Timelash was Paul’s revenge, as he got to appear as an even more over the top villain on Colin’s show later on.
+The sad thing for Paul is that the episode of Blake’s 7 Colin was in, is often regarded as one of the best episodes of the whole series, so I suppose Colin still has one over on him that way.

 Big Finish needs to get these two in something again.

-Over the years Paul’s named has been linked to the role of the Doctor.
+Over the years Paul’s name has been linked to the role of the Doctor.
 Though contrary to popular belief Paul was not going to play the role with Sarah Michelle Gellar as his companion in the 00’s.
-That rumour started out as a joke when Paul said when they asked him if he would have ever wanted to play the Doctor that it would be fun and that he would love Buffy to be his sidekick.
+That rumour started out as a joke when Paul after being asked if he would have ever wanted to play the Doctor, said that it would be fun, and that he would love Buffy to be his sidekick.